jaeyoungchoilab/Topsicle/README.md

 ### 3.0.
 Telomere pattern tips

-Based on the nature of Nanopore sequencing, telomere pattern sequences have to be in 5' to 3' orientation.
+Telomere repeat sequence that will be searched in the long read data need to be in 5' to 3' orientation.
 In addition it assumes the subtelomere is in the 3' end.

-For example if input telomere pattern for -pattern parameter is **AACCCT** (i.e. human, and Topsicle will understand this as 5'-AACCCT) it assumes the following telomere sequence structure
+For example if input telomere pattern for -pattern parameter is **AACCCT** (i.e. mammalian telomere sequence) it assumes the following telomere sequence structure

 5' AACCCTAACCCTAACCCTAACCCTAACCCTAACCCTNNNNNNNNNNNNNNNNNNNNNNNNN 3' (subtelomere)